DockerIt/opencart-docker/README.md

 ## Installation

-1. Firstly, clone or download the opencart project.
+1. Clone or download the opencart project files.
 If you are getting from Git then don't get from the master branch..
 It may be unstable...
 Select a branch that is currently stable.
 The below branch worked for me however it may already be outdated by the time you read this.

         $ git clone -b 3.0.2.1_rc https://github.com/opencart/opencart.git my-opencart